 Viktoria rewarded for courageous performance

 In the second half, both teams reached operating temperature much quicker.
-Four minutes after the restart, former Bundesliga professional Timo Gebhart failed to beat TeBe keeper Aktas from close range.
+Four minutes after the restart, ex-Bundesliga professional Timo Gebhart failed to beat TeBe keeper Aktas from close range.
 Shortly afterwards, Benyamina had the first chance of the second half for Tennis Borussia.
 Both teams now took more risks and opened up space for their opponents.
 As a result, it should have been 1-0 to Viktoria Berlin after 52 minutes: After a great chance from Marco Schikora was parried, Mcmoordy Hüther failed to get the ball under control in a wild scene and thus missed the chance to score from close range.

 In the 81st minute, however, the time had come.
-After a collision between two players in midfield, play continued, Timo Gebhart was quickest to react and was able to play in Rafael Brand with a through ball, who slotted home into the far corner with Aktas free.
+After a collision between two players in midfield, play continued, Timo Gebhart was quickest to react and was able to play in Rafael Brand with a through pass, who slotted home into the far corner with Aktas free.

 TeBe threw everything forward again in the final minutes, but were unable to create any more compelling chances from their attacking actions, meaning Viktoria Berlin ran out deserved winners after 90 minutes.